 Most journals and publishers allow you to upload the final, peer-reviewed draft of your article to an Institutional Repository.
 Every item deposited in MURAL will also be checked to ensure that it has met the requirements of the publisher or journal.

-The Library will always work to ensure no publication will be made available in contravention to your wishes or copyright policies
+The Library will always work to ensure no publication will be made available in against your wishes or that contravenes copyright policies

-If the publisher is not listed on the RoMEO database, you may be able to find details of the copyright agreement you signed on the publisher's web site (often within the section on guidelines or instructions for authors and contributors).
+If the publisher is not listed on the Sherpa Romeo database, you may be able to find details of the copyright agreement you signed on the publisher's website (often within the section on guidelines or instructions for authors and contributors).

 If you do have a copy of the copyright agreement and it appears to forbid submission to a repository, you should bear in mind that the publisher's policy may have changed since the agreement was drawn up and that the change may be retrospective.